Mosaics by Kerry

 Happening Now!

-2023 Art Shows
+2025 Art Shows

-If you are looking for an art gift, my artwork is available at:
+I am considering returning to the circuit and participating in several art shows this year!
+Meanwhile, if you are looking for an art gift, my artwork is available at:

 *Mosaics by Kerry Art Studio & Gallery (by appt)-